brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 5/Ephesians 5 17 bht.md

 2. "Whence comes it that some wander, others fall, others strike against a rock, others go away, but because we allow ourselves to be gradually blinded by Satan, and lose sight of the will of God, which we ought constantly to remember?"
 3. "How shall a young man direct his way?
 By attending to thy word, O Lord."

+### Philip Schaff:
+1. "Become not senseless, not rightly using the mind, but understanding, more than knowing, discerning intelligently, what the will of the Lord (i.e., Christ) is; not in general, but in particular, since thus discernment is shown."
+2. "This will reaching to what is least and most peculiar, is the object of the insight of the wise; the further he advances the less is anything to him merely permissible; everything becomes for him a precept and will from above."
+3. "The opposite inference is: culture which forgets to refer constantly to the will of Christ is 'senseless.'"
+(Sources: Ephesians 5:17 commentary)

 ### Archibald T. Robertson:
 1. Be ye not foolish  (μη γινεσθε αφρονες).
 "Stop becoming foolish."